sharedstreets/mashnet/README.md

   - prefix: `p!`
   - id is a reserved edge id
   - like an edge, but unmerged (potentially due to failure)

+## workflow

+A conflation network can be created from scratch or with a bootstrapped graph from an existing network, such as OpenStreetMap or any other basemap that contains topological road links.
+After bootstrapping, new data is merged in iteratively, road by road.
+When adding a new street, we first look for an existing duplicate street.
+If one is found, the new street will be merged into the existing edge.
+If a match is not found, a new edge will be created and inserted into the graph.

 ## actions